mosi-sol/live-contracts/episode-5/readme.md

 ### Todo:

-line 55: // @Todo: send (value - commision) to the winner -> method: tranfer
+line 55: // @Todo: send (value - commision) to the winner -> method: transfer

 with your knowledge, try to do this part of code.